 Buy Now, Pay Later presents an alternative, flexible option to disrupt the payments industry, steal customers away from credit card companies and enable them to spread purchase payments over time — without the uncomfortable interest fee accrual.

 Digital financing options will only continue to grow alongside an increasingly technological world.
-For organisations who want to remain on the cutting edge — and meet a changing customer base — implementing Buy Now, Pay Later into a storefront can only serve to benefit you.
+For organizations who want to remain on the cutting edge — and meet a changing customer base — implementing Buy Now, Pay Later into a storefront can only serve to benefit you.

 BNPL has existed as a concept for many generations, with postponed payments existing as an attractive option as opposed to payment up front.